nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/search.md

 ---
 {{! excerpt}}
-The Nuxeo Platform provides different to search your documents.
+The Nuxeo Platform provides different way to search your documents.
 A Search tab in the side menu and a quick search at the top of the page.
 {{! /excerpt}}

 ## Quick Search